zhangzyjoy/Code-for-CYB-E-2026-04-1374-2nd-revision-stage/README.md

 Then, the exact parameter configurations for simulation or experimental validation are specified. <br/> Finally, the validation results are presented and discussed. <br/>

+Each section in this link follows the logic above, where the link theory-validation is enhanced. <br/>

+The link includes four different sections.

 **Note : Source code and instructions for the first revision under Revised & Resubmit decision is deposited at https://github.com/zhangzyjoy/Code-for-manuscript-revision-stage.git.** <br/>